 Mariposa County brings that sun-kissed energy in every season.
 With a temperate climate and easy-drive proximity, Yosemite Mariposa is the ideal fog get-a-way.
 Let’s take a spin around the seasons to see why.

 Winter in Yosemite can be mystical.
 The snowline is generally near the national park’s western edge, making it an easy drive in from below-the-snow cities and towns in Mariposa County.
-Yes, we’re talking day trip distance, for a quick sledding run to Goat Meadow or a ski day to Badger Pass Ski Area (Badger Pass is currently closed for the ’21 season but look for a grand reopening in December 2021).
+Yes, we’re talking day trip distance, for a quick sledding run to Goat Meadow or a ski day to Badger Pass Ski Area.

 Another snowy day trip option is the Tuolumne Grove of Giant Sequoias, with many well-maintained trails among the stately behemoths (Yosemite National Park admission required).
 It’s only a two-mile out and back walk to visit these towering giants, their auburn bark framed by cobalt sky.
 Snowshoes will always make your approach easier when fresh snow is present.